 Some stakeholders perceive progress in STC issuance as disappointing.
-They consider the relevant requirements in the EU (STS framework) to go further and be more constraining than the BCBS-IOSCO provisions, thereby limiting the supply of eligible securitisations.
+They consider the relevant requirements in the EU (STS framework) to go further and be more constraining (as well as more costly to adhere to) than the BCBS-IOSCO provisions, thereby limiting the supply of eligible securitisations.